A Light, Durable and Flexible Core

 High Corrosion Resistance:

-CFCC's add resistance is superior than steel and alkali resistance is same as steel.
-After 3 years+ exposure in acidic soll with pH range or 2.25-2.5 at 60-100°C, no reduction of tensile strengthof CFCC nor visual deteriaration was abserved whereas conventional steel wire deteriorated severly.
+CFCC's added corrosion resistance is superior to steel and the alkali corrosion resistance is the same as steel.
+After 3 years+ exposure in acidic soil with pH range or 2.25-2.5 at 60-100°C, no reduction of tensile strength of CFCC, nor visual deterioration, was observed whereas conventional steel wire deteriorated severely.

 The acid resistance of CFCC® exceeds that of steel wire, and the alkali resistance is equivalent to that of steel wire.
 As a result of conducting an exposure test on CFCC® (12.5 mm diameter) and steel wire for three years in an acidic soil environment with a pH value of 2.25-2.50 (60-100℃), it was found that the steel wire had a noticeable decrease in tensile strength due to corrosion.
 However, no deterioration in appearance or decrease in strength was observed in CFCC.